Linuxfabrik/monitoring-plugins/README.md

     ./tools/basket-join
     ```

-* If not, create a basket without uuids:
+* If you are not using our [Fork of the Icinga Director](https://github.com/Linuxfabrik/icingaweb2-module-director), create a basket without uuids:

     ```bash
     ./tools/basket-join